How We Help You To Keep Your Teeth at Heath Dental

 Root canal treatment (also called endodontics) is needed when the blood or nerve supply of the tooth (known as the pulp) is infected through decay or injury.
 If the pulp becomes infected, the infection may spread through the root canal system of the tooth.
 This may eventually lead to an abscess.
 If root canal treatment (RCT) is not carried out, the infection will spread and the tooth may need to be taken out.

 The aim of the treatment is to remove all infection from the root canal.
 The root is then cleaned and filled to prevent any further infection.
 Root canal treatment is a skilled and time-consuming procedure.
 Most courses of treatment will involve two or more visits to your dentist.

 At the first appointment, the infected pulp is removed.
 Any abscesses, which may be present, can also be drained at this time.
 The root canal is then cleaned and shaped ready for the filling.
 A temporary filling is put in and the tooth is left to settle.
 The tooth is checked at a later visit and when all the infection has cleared, the tooth is permanently filled.

 Root-treated teeth should be treated just the same as any other tooth.
 Remember to clean your teeth at least once a day, preferably with a fluoride toothpaste.
 Cut down on sugary snacks, and keep them only to mealtimes if possible.
-See your dentist for regular check-ups.
+See your dentist for regular Oral Health Assessments.

 Besides having dental implants, there are two main ways to replace missing teeth.
 The first is with a removable false tooth or teeth – a partial denture.
 The second is with a fixed bridge.